DoHunLee1/VideoGuide/README.md

   url={https://arxiv.org/abs/2410.04364},
 }
 ```

+## 🤗 Acknowledgements
+We thank the authors of [AnimateDiff](https://github.com/guoyww/AnimateDiff), [VideoCrafter](https://github.com/AILab-CVC/VideoCrafter/tree/main), [Stable Diffusion](https://github.com/Stability-AI/stablediffusion) for sharing their awesome work.
+We also thank the [CivitAI](https://civitai.com/) community for sharing their impressive T2I models!

 > [!note]
 > This work is currently in the preprint stage, and there may be some changes to the code.